InternetOfUs/personal-context-builder/README.md

   --closest lat lng N   get N closest users from lat, lng --force_update_locations
-                        update the locations of the users
+                        update the locations of the users --compare_routines COMPARE_ROUTINES
+                        compare users (should be seaparated by ':')
 </pre>

 ## Run the app